nvandeweerd/fsca/README.md

 <br>

-In this case, the main verb of the sentence is *est* (‘is-3SG.PRES’) and is labeled as the ‘root’.
+In this case, the main verb of the sentence is *est* (‘is-3SG.PRES’) and is labeled as the ‘root.’
 As the top level node of a sentence, it is not dependent on any other word, hence the value of 0 in the DEP\_ON column.
 Because *est* is the second word of the sentence, the position is 2 (indicated in the POSITION column).
 All words which are directly